 “For knowing exactly how to make me feel better.”

 I marked the change well.
-So far this night I had learned two new ways to unmask my husband’s true feelings.
+So far this night, I had learned two new ways to unmask my husband’s true feelings.
 Lust was one.
 Surprise was the other.
 I wondered if there were more.
 If I turned them against him and employed one tactic after the other, how long could I string these glimpses together?
 How much could I soften him toward me?
 Was this the method that Henry had used to burrow beneath John’s impenetrable walls?
 Or had he met my husband before the brick and mortar that comprised them had fully hardened?

 “Have you given any more thought to our proposal?”
 Henry asked.

-“Yes,” I answered.
+“Yes,” I said.
 It was a lie, but then, I hadn’t needed to give it much thought when I’d already decided that I would settle for anything they were willing to share with me.
 “Have you?”